GWU-Bioinformatics/2021Fall-BIOC-6242/dotfiles/README.md

 Type a name for the session and click save to store your connection information

 ## Additional resources ##
-### These are all _optional_, but worth looking into as you develop your programming expertiese
+### These are all _optional_, but worth looking into as you develop your programming expertise
 Git:
  - GitHub quickstart: https://docs.github.com/en/get-started/quickstart
  - A good description of version control: https://www.atlassian.com/git/tutorials/what-is-version-control